LukePappa/Ourism/text.md

-One is subject to the world-branch in which they awaken to pure being.
+One's purpose is to surrender oneself utterly and completely to God, the eternal, omnipotent, omnipresent, omnibenevolent, and omniscient creator and sustainer of the universe, who is pure being.